-People are born with two kidneys.
-However, it is possible to live with only one kidney.
 Your kidneys filter blood, remove waste, and produce urine.
-They are part of the urinary tract.
-This is a group of organs that includes your kidneys, ureters, bladder, and urethra.
+They’re part of the urinary tract.
+This group of organs includes your kidneys, ureters, bladder, and urethra.
 Kidneys are shaped like beans about the size of your fist.
-They are located on either side of your spine, below your rib cage.
+They’re located on either side of your spine, below your rib cage.

 Symptoms of a kidney infection

 - Pain in your back, side, or groin

 - A feeling of needing to urinate, even though you just did

 Symptoms can vary by age.
 Babies and older people might not have the common symptoms.
 Instead, they may have slurred speech, dizziness, or confusion.
 Get medical care right away if you have any of these symptoms.

 What causes a kidney infection?

 The main cause of a kidney infection is Escherichia coli (E. coli).
 This bacterium can travel to your kidney(s) from somewhere else in your urinary tract, such as your bladder.
 It’s very common to get a kidney infection if you already have a urinary tract infection (UTI).
 Women tend to get kidney infections and UTIs more often than men.
 This is due to the shape of female anatomy.

 It’s important to detect and treat a kidney infection right away.
 Your doctor will ask about your symptoms.
 They will probably ask you to give a urine and/or blood sample, too.
 In some cases, your doctor might order other tests.
 These include an ultrasound, an X-ray, a computerized tomography (CT) scans, or a magnetic resonance imaging (MRI).
 These tests will provide pictures of your urinary tract organs.

 Can a kidney infection be prevented or avoided?